SAP-archive/xsk/docs-site/docs/lifecycle/cicd.md

         The following GitHub Action builds XSK based Docker image for your application and push it to your Docker registry.

         _**Note:** Replace the `<your-organization>/<your-repository>` placeholder with a default organization and repository where the Docker image will be pushed (can be changed when triggering the GitHub Action)_.
+        `description: Application Repository` must be in lower case.

     ```yaml
     name: Build Application Image